Characteristics of dark current from an S-band rf gun with exchangeable photocathode system: RESULTS AND DISCUSSION

-The main experimental observations presented the appearance of dark current on a scintillating screen near the gun, for different solenoid strengths.
+The main experimental observations described here concern the appearance of dark current on a scintillating screen near the gun for different solenoid strengths and are shown in Fig. \ref{fig:results1}.
 During operation of the first photocathode used in the commissioning of the CLARA gun (called cathode `\#13' see ~[\onlinecite{noakes:ipac2023-tupa032}] ), the screen image was taken at 3 different solenoid/bucking-solenoid configurations, showing distinctively different coarse and fine features of the dark current.
-The solenoid field configurations included 1) the main solenoid on but the bucking solenoid off 2) the bucking solenoid set to a strength which cancels the main solenoid field on the cathode surface which is the nominal setting used for beam focussing 3) the bucking solenoid and main solenoid on but at strength where the field does not cancel on the cathode surface.
+The solenoid field configurations included 1) the main solenoid on but the bucking solenoid off 2) the bucking solenoid set to a strength which cancels the main solenoid field on the cathode surface (which is the nominal setting used for beam focussing) 3) the bucking solenoid and main solenoid on but at strength where the field does not cancel on the cathode surface.

-The measured and simulated screen images are shown in Fig. \ref{fig:results1}.
-For the simulated images, the colour map (middle row) used is the charge per 2D bin, to compare with the intensity colour map of the screen images.

-The notional gun field (at its nodal maxima) during these measurements was estimated to be 67 MV/m (using the measured RF power to the gun, a previously measured beam momentum vs RF power calibration, and a simplified simulation with a 1-D model of the field).
+The notional gun field (at its nodal maxima) during these measurements was kept constant during this set of measurements and estimated to be 67 MV/m (using the measured RF power to the gun, a previously measured beam momentum vs RF power calibration, and a simplified simulation with a 1-D model of the field).
 This may omit some realistic features and errors in the actual gun field.
-Thus in the CST simulations the overall scaling of the gun field was set to a range (approximately 20 \%) around 67 MV/m, and the results which gave the closest match to observed screen images are shown here.
-In a similar way the FN parameters for each surface, which influence the emitted dark current as described above, were adjusted in an ad-hoc manner to find a closer agreement with the data (a consistent set of FN parameters was chosen for all simulation results compared to data here).
+Thus in the CST simulations the overall scaling of the gun field was set to a range (approximately 20 \%) around 67 MV/m, and the results (for all three solenoid values) which gave the closest match to observed screen images are shown here.
+In a similar way the CST PIC FN model parameters for each surface were adjusted in an ad-hoc manner and a further scaling applied to the emission from each surface to find a closer agreement with the data.
+The scaling is consistent across the three solenoid configurations.